 Infection : A condition in which the body is invaded by an infectious organism (e.g., bacteria, virus, fungus).

 Infusion : The introduction of a solution into a vein.

 Insulin : A peptide hormone produced in the pancreas that enables cells to use glucose.
 Lack of or insensitivity to insulin results in diabetes.

-Insurance : An employer provided or personally purchased insurance policy that provides coverage for health care services.
+Insurance : An employer-provided or personally purchased an insurance policy that provides coverage for health care services.